Site icon She Travels Australia

 The ocean is a beautiful colour of turquoise, and the people very friendly.
 And it only takes a half hour ferry from Perth to visit Rottnest island, year round.

-Weather on Rottnest Island
+Rottnest Island WEATHER

 Getting Around Rottnest Island